 I am always looking for ways to get my kids to eat less sugary snacks and more fruit and veg.
-These 3 awesome frozen fruit treats are a fab way of giving them one of their 5 a day, and are so refreshing on those hot summer days!
+These 3 awesome frozen fruit treats are a fab way of giving them one of their 5 a day, and are so refreshing on those hot Summer days!

 These frozen fruit treats are all super easy.
 Why not try one or all of them?
+If you’d like to see how we made them, read on, or pin it for later!

 Frozen Fruit Lollies

 You can use practically any fruit you like for these.
-I would advise using sweet fruits so you don’t need to add any sugar or sweeter.
+I would advise using sweet fruits so you don’t need to add any sugar or sweetener.
 Melon is also really good as it provides all the juice you need, without having to dilute all that yummy fruity goodness with water.

 You can buy lolly moulds, they are fairly inexpensive and can be picked up in loads of shops.
 However, I like to use old fromage frais pots.
 No expense necessary, and I like making use of things that would otherwise end up in the bin.
 Through a little trial and error, I found by adding frozen fruit to the mix, it makes the mixture thicker which means the lolly sticks stand up unsupported in the pots.